 While not all factors of deployment are within your control, there are many that are.
 Learn more about pre-deployment preparations

-For Active Duty Family Members (ADFMs), relocations happen frequently.
-Each permanent change of station (PCS) comes with challenges, especially for families impacted by ASD.
+For Active Duty Family Members (ADFM), relocations happen frequently.
+Each permanent change of station comes with challenges, especially for families impacted by ASD.

-Academic, social, emotional, and behavioral challenges associated with PCS include:
+Academic, social, emotional and behavioral challenges associated include:

 ASD affects how people grow and develop.
 Because it is a lifelong condition, families face different challenges as their loved one gets older.
 Like other transitions, planning and preparation can help support the process.
 Continue reading to learn about some of the common developmental transitions.

 People change a lot between the time they are born and their 18th birthday.
-Physical and emotional development prepares children to make friends, spend time away from caregivers, take part in school, play sports, develop new skills, and also to learn about themselves and others.
+Physical and emotional development prepares children to make friends, spend time away from caregivers, take part in school, play sports, develop new skills and learn about themselves and others.
 Choose from the resources below to learn more.

 Caregivers can learn a lot by how their loved ones react to change.
 Because people with ASD may not know how to say how they feel, they may act out their feelings instead.
 Negative reactions like the following are common:

-These behaviors may indicate that your loved one does not know or understand what is happening and that they need your help.
-Caregivers can use this information to adjust their current approach and also to plan ahead ones for changes.
-Knowing what situations cause people with ASD the most stress and then taking steps to avoid or prepare for these encounters helps both individuals and their families.
+These behaviors may indicate that your loved one does not know or understand what is happening and they need help.
+Caregivers can use this information to adjust their approach and also to plan ahead ones for changes.
+Knowing what situations cause people with ASD the most stress and taking steps to avoid or prepare for them helps both individuals and their families.

 Here are some more tips that can help: